 The main thing is, you need to keep the apples at 32-40°F and 80% humidity.
 And you need to pick the right variety.
 Good keepers include Granny Smith, Stayman-Winesap, Rome Beauty, Braeburn, Gala, Jonathan, Melrose, Mutsu, Newtown Pippin and Red Delicious.

 The most common way to can apples is as sauce; canning apple chunks or pie filling is also an option, and don't forget apple butter (if you're adventurous, try apple jelly).
-Check the accompanying recipes for more ideas.
+Check the recipes below for more ideas.

 With apples, hot water canning is acceptable (as opposed to pressure canning).
 You must hot pack the jars; wash and sterilize them, keep them hot, and prepare the lids according to manufacturers' instructions.
 When your apples are ready for canning, fill the jars and leave about 1/4 inch of headspace (or follow your recipes' recommendation).
 Water bath process pints for 15 minutes, quarts for 20 (or follow your recipes' recommendation).